SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

    but in the second example, it's a variable (because it has to be).
    Is this okay?

-In this case, the ternary comparison operator provides an efficient shorthand for deciding which of two expressions to consider.
+In this case, the ternary conditional operator provides an efficient shorthand for deciding which of two expressions to consider.

-The ternary comparison operator should be used with care, however.
+The ternary conditional operator should be used with care, however.
 It is very concise, but this conciseness can lead to hard-to-read code if over-used.
-Avoid combining multiple instances of the ternary comparison operator into one compound statement.
+Avoid combining multiple instances of the ternary conditional operator into one compound statement.

 .. _Operators_BitwiseOperators: